Fall 2017 - Skill Enhancement

 This class is designed to teach the floor coverer sheet goods, welded seam and flash cove installation procedures.
 Sheet vinyl installation experience is required for enrollment into this class.

-FLOOR PATTERN LAYOUT - Not scheduled
+FLOOR PATTERN LAYOUT

 This class is designed to teach the Floor coverer sheet goods, welded seam and flash cove installation procedures.
 Sheet vinyl installation experience is required for enrollment into this class.